tequila/mongodb-php-lib/README.md

 This library follows the [MongoDB Driver Specifications](https://github.com/mongodb/specifications), and it's an alternative to the official [MongoDB PHP Library](https://github.com/mongodb/mongo-php-library).

+It requires PHP 5.6 or higher, PHP 7.0 or higher and requires `mongodb` PHP extension (new low-level driver) to be installed.

 For usage examples see the [Documentation](https://tequila.github.io/mongodb-php-lib/).

 ### Current status of the library